 - Make sure that the fire is completely extinguished and the ashes are cold to the touch before leaving the area.
 An abandoned fire can become a dangerous and fast-moving blaze.

 During hot, dry conditions the Campbell River Fire Department may restrict or ban the use of recreational fires.
-Please check local and provincial fire restrictions before lighting any fire.
+Visit Current Fire Restrictions for more information.

 Heading out camping?
 Careless use of campfires is one of the leading causes of forest fires.
 Wildfires threaten the lives of people and wildlife, destroy timber and other forest resources and costs B.C. in excess of $1.5 million annually to extinguish.
 With our recent trend of hot, dry summers, this danger is only increasing.

-Visit the British Columbia Wildfire Prevention Page at Wildfire Prevention for the Outdoor Recreationalist to find out more.
+Visit the British Columbia Wildfire Prevention Page for more information.